-Not all cases of hip dysplasia can be prevented, but there are some things that you can do to reduce your dog’s risk of developing this disease.
+Not all cases of hip dysplasia can be prevented, but there are some steps you can take to reduce your dog’s risk of developing this disease.

 As your dog grows, providing her with appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip dysplasia.
 Obesity also causes many other health problems in dogs, from diabetes to elbow dysplasia, so hold off on the table scraps and other fatty foods.

-Large breed and giant breed dog foods often contain joint supplements like glucosamine, and you can also purchase additional glucosamine supplements for dogs that might be prone to developing arthritis and hip dysplasia down the line.
-While the research is limited, these supplements may help reduce the symptoms of hip dysplasia.
+Foods for large and giant breed dogs often contain joint supplements, such as glucosamine, and you can also purchase additional glucosamine supplements for dogs that might be prone to developing arthritis and hip dysplasia down the line.
+While the research on their effectiveness is limited, some veterinarians believe that these supplements may help reduce the symptoms of hip dysplasia.

 The best way that breeders can prevent hereditary hip dysplasia is to screen their breeding dogs for the disease.
-Orthopedic Foundation for Animals (OFA) health testing can help breeders determine the condition of their dogs’ hips, ensuring that they only breed dogs with normal grade hip joints.
+Orthopedic Foundation for Animals (OFA) health testing can help breeders determine the condition of their dogs’ hips, ensuring that they only breed dogs with hip joints rated normal grade or higher.